 They don’t want to have ugly downspouts, so they do what’s called a gutter cutback.
 They run the gutter back toward the roof and cut the back of the gutter off.
 When it rains, the water runs down the dormer, hits the gutter, and then runs back.
 It’s supposed to run back down the roof.
 This can cause some serious problems.

-In Portland you’ll see nasty slime trails down the front of the roof because of the constant dripping.
-That’s because of the debris.
+In Portland, you’ll see nasty slime trails down the front of the roof because of the constant dripping thanks to the gutters on your dormers That’s because of the debris.
 It’s backed up and it’s slowly just dripping, dripping, dripping.
-It works on the nails, staples, and flashings, and eventually you get a leak.
+It works on the nails, staples, and flashings, and eventually, you get a leak.